lgw2/lgw2.github.io/_teaching/csci112-spring-2023/quizzes/quiz1.md

 * Any of the course videos
 * Anything in the course Discord
 * Anything linked from the course webpage
-* The course textbook (Data Structures and Algorithms in Java)
+* The course textbook (Problem Solving and Program Design in C)
 * Any of your assignments or code you have written in class, or code in the `/public` directory on the server